-Important warnings to consider in further to the above Landmark transfer of equity information :
+Caveats to be read in in addition to the above Landmark transfer of equity Questions and Answers :

 Tax and Legal

 Transfer of Equity Conveyancing for Leasehold titles

 Should the tenure of your property be leasehold, provisions in the lease may require that you have a license to do so from the landlord.
 If such restrictions are not strictly observed you may be in violation of your covenants under the lease.
-This could trigger the freeholder taking enforcement action against you.
+This could potentially result in the freeholder taking enforcement action against you.

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects

 lenders such as Landmark or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy varies based on the market value of the property at the time of completion of the transfer of equity transaction.
+The cost of the Insolvency Act Indemnity Insurance policy varies based on the market value of the property at finalisation of the transfer of equity conveyancing.

-If you do not keep up the payments on your mortgage with Landmark your property may be repossessed.
+Your property may be repossessed if you do not keep up repayments on your mortgage with Landmark.